Viir/bots/guide/how-to-develop-eve-online-bots.md

 ### File Structure

 The bot code is a set of files.
 Some of these files are located in subdirectories.
-The bot code always contains the following three files:
+The bot code contains the following files:

-+ `src/Main.elm`: When you code a bot from scratch, this file is where you start to edit.
++ `src/Bot.elm`: When you code a bot from scratch, this file is where you start to edit.
-+ `src/Bot_Interface_To_Host_20190720.elm`: You don't need to edit anything in here.
++ `src/Bot_Interface_To_Host_20190803.elm`: You don't need to edit anything in here.
 + `elm.json`.
 This file is only edited to include Elm packages (That is a way to include functionality from external sources).

 You can distribute code into more `.elm` files.
-But this is not required, you can add everything to the `src/Main.elm` file.
+But this is not required, you can add everything to the `src/Bot.elm` file.

 Each file with a name ending in `.elm` contains one [Elm module](https://guide.elm-lang.org/webapps/modules.html).
 Each module contains [functions](https://guide.elm-lang.org/core_language.html), which are composed to describe the behavior of the bot.